AdobeDocs/creative-cloud-enterprise.en/help/max2020/cclibraries.md

 >[!VIDEO](https://video.tv.adobe.com/v/326803?hidetitle=true)

 **Description**
-Work more efficiently, ensure creative consistency, and easily stay in sync with your team
+Work more efficiently, ensure creative consistency, and easily stay in sync with your team.

 In this tutorial, you will learn how to:
 * Keep your assets on hand and your projects on brand